londelec/leandcxmlman/source/sections/LogfileMain.rst

 		See :numref:`tabid-pcaplogLogFlags` for description.
 		Capture is disabled if value is 0.

-.. include-file:: sections/Include/log_Logfile.rstinc "" ".pcap" "(sample value 'Log/abc', where 'Log' is the name of the folder and 'abc' is the name of the file)"
+.. include-file:: sections/Include/log_Logfile.rstinc "" ".pcap" "(sample value 'Log/abc', where 'Log' is the name of the directory and 'abc' is the name of the file)"

 .. include-file:: sections/Include/log_ModeHourLimit.rstinc "" "0x00" "4" "(default 4 hours – total of 6 files will be created daily at 00:00, 04:00, 08:00, 12:00, 16:00, 20:00)"